clementvidon/Makefile_tutor/README.md

 > - multi-threaded `make` with `--jobs`
 > - The implicit C compilation
 > - Illustration of a `make all`
+> - C build recap
 > - 42 C coding style conventions

 [**Version 2 / simple**](#version-2)

-> - C compilation recap
 > - preprocessor's flags
 > - output of a descriptive message
 > - implicit C compilation rule is overwritten